coderefinery/template-workshop-webpage/content/join.md

 - A channel for questions (if you register)
 - To do exercises yourself, or in a self-organized group

+### Attend in a local event

+Some of our friends and partners arrange an on-site meetings where they follow the teaching together and get in-person assistance.
+Check the main workshop page to find local events near you.

 ### Attend with own team